vnlcv/sgp4Arduino/README.md

     - Pulse  -> D5 (purple)
     - Direction -> D6 (orange)
     - Enable -> D7 (yellow)

+softwareControlDemo.ino - Simialr to softwareControl.ino but the bottom disc uses a proximity sensor and top disc assumes that current position is home and calibration has same number of steps.
+Both bottom and top disc rotates.

 gui.py - This code reads elevation and azimuth from the Serial communication to display a Skyplot of satellites.